tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/italy.rst

          :ref:`module <italy/modules>`.
 In this case, a dedicated :guilabel:`Tipo Documento` `TD24`
          is used in the e-invoice.

-      Odoo exports moves as `TD24` if the following conditions are met:
+      CoquiAPPs exports moves as `TD24` if the following conditions are met:

       - Is an invoice;
       - Is associated to deliveries whose **DDTs** have a **different** date than the issuance date